goblivend/Advent-of-code/2023/README.md

 Found the perfect function `transpose` that allows me to call the same function for both vertical and horizontal lines which is pretty neat

 And managed to get a nice code

+### Day 14

+This day was actually not that difficult, even though I had a hard time with part2

+Actually at first didn't know why I didn't have the good result nor where was the mistake, so went looking for my result using someone else's code to figure out what was wrong

+...
+I didn't copy the right number and was looking for the wrong result for ~45 mins.....

+Once I realised that my solution miraculously worked...
+XDD